 I called the police and they took my loved one to Medical City Green Oaks Hospital, what do I do?

 For someone who has never been to a psychiatric facility and is brought in by the police, or transferred from another hospital; this experience can be difficult for the patient and family.
 Please understand that our number one goal for all of our patients is their safety.
-Our (Psychiatric Emergency Services) PES unit is for the sole purpose to medically screen and psychiatrically assess all of our patients regardless of financial status.
+Our Clinical Diagnostic Unit (CDU) is for the sole purpose to medically screen and psychiatrically assess all of our patients.

 If I was referred to Day Hospital does that mean I am in the Hospital?

 No, we offer Day Treatment in our off site clinic in Dallas which is located across the street from the hospital in a private professional building.

 I live in the middle of the DFW area and am not sure which outpatient clinic is the best one for me.
 How do I decide where to start?